 Each day, Benzinga takes a look back at a notable market-related moment that occurred on this date.

-On this day 39 years ago, IBM (NYSE: IBM) replaced Chrysler in the Dow Jones Industrial Average.
+What Happened?
+On this day in 1979, IBM (NYSE: IBM) replaced Chrysler in the Dow Jones Industrial Average.

-In June of 1979, the Dow dropped American auto giant Chrysler, which had been struggling in a difficult auto market.
-Replacing Chrysler with IBM was a symbolic acknowledgement that technology, not industry, was the future of the U.S. economy.
+Symbolic Dow Shift: In June of 1979, the Dow dropped American auto giant Chrysler, which had been struggling in a difficult auto market.
+Replacing Chrysler with IBM was a symbolic acknowledgment that technology, not industry, was the future of the U.S. economy.

 Surprisingly, IBM has been a major market laggard in the nearly three decades since it was added to the Dow.
-Since July 1, 1979, IBM's stock is up 661 percent compared to a 2,800 percent gain for the Dow over that same period.
+Since July 1, 1979, IBM's stock is up 661% compared to a 2,800% gain for the Dow over that same period.

 Of course, IBM fared much better than Chrysler, which declared bankruptcy in 2009.
 In 2011, Fiat took over ownership of Chrysler, and the stock now trades as Fiat Chrysler Automobiles NV (NYSE: FCAU).